SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-23-long-covid-biomarkers.md

 ## The Weekend Conclusion

 Long COVID-19 is real.
+The biomarkers look statistically significant and robust, and are related to the disease mechanisms (the viral proteins themselves).
+It seldom gets any better than that.

-It happens up to 30% of the time, so it's also frequent enough that it's a problem.
+Long COVID-19 happens up to 30% of the time, so it's also frequent enough that it's a problem.
 We need to find serious treatment for it!

 ---